How to hang prepasted wallpaper in a small guest bedroom closet. An easy project to do and it was completed in less than 2 hours.

 The next challenge is that the walls are plaster and nothing is square or level.
 It may be small, but building the closet was not easy.
 It’s just the way it is with older homes.

 Once we finished building the closet, I filled all the holes and painted the walls.

-After painting the walls I started throwing around the idea of wallpaper.
+After painting the walls I started throwing around the idea of hanging wallpaper.
 I’ve never been particularly fond of wallpaper, and we’ve never actually hung it in any of the homes we’ve lived in, but I wanted to try something different in this tiny space.